marcoverpas/Leeds_lectures_2026/README.md

 src="https://github.com/marcoverpas/figures/blob/main/bmw_sd.gif" width="820">
 </figure>

-As firms build up their capital stock the loans, capital and deposits tanks fill together.
+As firms build up their capital stock, the loans, capital and deposits tanks fill together.
 Once the target capital is reached, net investment dies away and the tanks simply hold, with wages, consumption and the interest legs still circulating around the steady state.
 The animation therefore makes visible what the accounting guarantees, namely, that the loans-and-deposits circuit is self-balancing, the same property the Sankey diagram below freezes into a single snapshot.

 <figure>
 <img